-The current Board consists of a diverse mix of Board Members with skills and experience apposite to the leading and overseeing of the Company's business.
-Depending on the needs of our growing business and the availability of competent candidates to fulfill those needs, suitably qualified individuals will be considered in the future for membership.
+The current Board consists of a diverse mix of Board Members with skills and experience apposite to leading and overseeing of the Company's business.
+Depending on the needs of our growing business and the availability of competent candidates to fulfill those needs, suitably qualified individuals will be considered for Board membership in the future.